 Anyone 16 years or older that is not enrolled in a high school may take the GED tests.

 In Vermont, young adults 16 or 17 years of age must have parental permission to take the GED tests.
-The Permission Form for GED Testing must be signed by a parent/guardian and sent to Miranda Scott by fax at (802) 828-6430.
+The Permission Form for GED Testing must be signed by a parent/guardian.
 You will receive this same information when you register at ged.com.
+In order to submit the permission form, please email Miranda Scott and request to have an encrypted message set up for you, through which you can securely send the completed form.

 Students are encouraged to take GED Ready: The Official Practice Test, which is offered at adult education and literacy centers throughout Vermont.
 Students are encouraged to use the results to assess their readiness to test and/or need for further study and tutoring assistance.
 GED Ready is also available online.